Preparing children for kindergarten can feel overwhelming. With so many expectations, it’s easy to wonder what actually matters most.

 5. Early Literacy Foundations

-This includes recognizing letters, understanding sounds, and beginning to connect print with meaning.
+Early literacy skills include recognizing letters, understanding sounds, and beginning to connect print with meaning.

 Support early literacy by:

-- using real images instead of cartoons
+- Using real images instead of cartoons

-- pairing visuals with language and movement
+- Pairing visuals with language and movement

 Simple, consistent exposure is more effective than overwhelming children with too much at once.